TUDelft-PRIME-Books/Linear-Algebra/Chapter6/ComplexEigenvalues.md

 ::::::

-For a matrix to be real diagonalizable {prf:ref}`Thm:Diagonalizable:ThirdCharacterization` states that two conditions must be satisfied.
+For a matrix to be real diagonalisable {prf:ref}`Thm:Diagonalizable:ThirdCharacterization` states that two conditions must be satisfied.
 One is that the characteristic polynomial of $A$ must have $n$ real roots, counting multiplicities.
 The second is that for each eigenvalue the geometric multiplicity must be equal to the algebraic multiplicity.
 The Fundamental Theorem of Algebra guarantees that each polynomial of degree $n$ has $n$ roots.
 So if we allow complex eigenvalues, the first condition is automatically satisfied.
-We thus find the following criterion for complex diagonalizability of a (possibly complex) matrix $A$.
+We thus find the following criterion for complex diagonalisability of a (possibly complex) matrix $A$.

 ::::::{prf:proposition}
-:label: Prop:ComplexEV:ComplexDiagonalizable
+:label: Prop:ComplexEV:ComplexDiagonalisable

-A matrix $A$ is complex diagonalizable if and only if for each eigenvalue the geometric multiplicity is equal to the algebraic multiplicity.
+A matrix $A$ is complex diagonalisable if and only if for each eigenvalue the geometric multiplicity is equal to the algebraic multiplicity.

 ::::::